Sustainable Building and Smart City

 The clusters and networks in the state are especially important for international cooperation and the development of innovative system solutions.
 For example, numerous architects, engineers and manufacturers of building products are cooperating in the „ena – european network architecture“ cluster and engineers from different specialist disciplines are working together in the „bw-engineers“ network.

-With its initiative „Building Culture in Baden-Württemberg“, the Ministry of Economic Affairs, Labour and Housing is promoting the networking of relevant players within the state and with FUTURECITIESBW (the coordinating office), it is supporting the initiation of international cooperative projects for the Baden-Württemberg building and planning branch.
+With its initiative „Building Culture in Baden-Württemberg“, the Ministry of Economic Affairs, Labour and Tourism is promoting the networking of relevant players within the state and with FUTURECITIESBW (the coordinating office), it is supporting the initiation of international cooperative projects for the Baden-Württemberg building and planning branch.
 Moreover, the relevant issues for the city of the future are closely linked to the main areas of innovation that the state is concentrating on.
 These include sustainable mobility, environment technologies, lighweight construction and renewable energy and resource efficiency, as well as information and communication technologies.

 With more than 70 universities and over 100 non-university research institutions, Baden-Württemberg is one of the top science locations in Germany.
 Teaching and research are conducted on the very highest level in the southwest, a situation from which the planning and building industry also profits.

 Numerous courses of study in the areas of architecture and civil engineering such as building management, resource-efficient building, urban planning and integrated urbanism and sustainable design ensure a continuous supply of highly qualified young talents.